[2025] FWC 2879

 What happened

-Paul Edwards was dismissed from Inspired Building Pty Ltd on 20 May 2025.
+the Applicant was dismissed from Inspired Building Pty Ltd on 20 May 2025.
 He claims unfair dismissal and sought a remedy under the Fair Work Act.
-Inspired Building, a construction business, informed employees it would enter liquidation, and Mr Edwards was told his position was redundant.
+Inspired Building, a construction business, informed employees it would enter liquidation, and he was told his position was redundant.
 He was on leave in Fiji when notified.
-The company is currently delayed in liquidation proceedings.
-Mr Edwards alleges other redundant employees now work for a related company directed by the respondent’s director, his wife.
-The respondent was represented by its director, Mr Julian Wall.
+The company is currently delayed in liquidation proceedings. the Applicant alleges other redundant employees now work for a related company directed by the Respondent’s director, her partner. the Respondent was represented by its director.

 What was decided

-The Fair Work Commission found Mr Edwards was unfairly dismissed.
-The Commission determined Inspired Building’s decision to make Mr Edwards’ position redundant was based on operational requirements due to the company’s insolvency.
+The Fair Work Commission found the Applicant was unfairly dismissed.
+The Commission determined Inspired Building’s decision to make the Applicant’s position redundant was based on operational requirements due to the company’s insolvency.
 While the company didn't comply with consultation requirements under the Construction Building and Construction Award, the Commission considered the High Court’s decision in Helensburgh Coal Pty Ltd v Bartley & Ors.
 Compensation was ordered, but the amount is not specified in the provided text.

 What it means for employers